Kiul Junction railway station

 The main line crosses the Kiul River between Kiul Junction and Lakhisarai Junction.
 The Gaya–Kiul line also starts from the Kiul Junction.

 Kiul is located on the bank of Kiul River in Lakhisarai district in the Indian state of Bihar.
 This is the place where Mahavira, Tirthankara of Jainism, achieved Kevala Jnana.
 The Kiul railway station is on Howrah–Delhi main line.
 Most of the Patna, Gaya, Bhagalpur, Barauni and Howrah bound express trains coming from Howrah, Sealdah, Ranchi and Tatanagar stop here.
 Kiul junction is a busy station in East Bihar and entry station of East Central Railway and Eastern Railway.
 There are five routes in the Station: Gaya, Barauni, Bhagalpur, Howrah and Patna.

-History

 Facilities

 The major facilities available are waiting rooms, computerized reservation facility, Vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO telephone booth, toilets, tea stall and book stall.
 Automatic ticket vending machines have been installed to reduce the queue for train tickets on the station.
 One of the two departmental catering units of Danapur division are located at Kiul Junction, the other being at Patna Junction.